 The Canadian Cardiovascular Harmonized National Guideline Endeavour (C-CHANGE) is a nationally endorsed guideline process that targets primary health care practitioners.
-The C-CHANGE guideline is a composite of nine of Canada’s cardiovascular-focused clinical practice guidelines, listed below, that are chosen to meet primary care needs, including managing patients with multiple co-morbidities.
+The C-CHANGE guideline is a composite of eleven of Canada’s cardiovascular-focused clinical practice guidelines, listed below, that are chosen to meet primary care needs, including managing patients with multiple co-morbidities.
 These guidelines have been part of Canada’s robust and successful cardiovascular guideline efforts since 2011.

 CHEP+ (C-CHANGE Education Program)